BlueBrain/BlueGraph/cord19kg/README.rst

 5. Interactive Graph Exploration and Analysis: the generated paper- and paragraph-based graphs can be interactively analysed and explored based on node centrality measures (PageRank, weighted degree), community partitions, shortest paths search and minimum spanning trees using an interactive plotly-dash and dash-cytoscape based `visualization and exploration app <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/apps/visualization_app.py>`_

-**Co-occurrence analysis of the entire CORD-19v47 dataset** consists of the previously described steps 2-5 (i.e. no prior semantic search is performed) and can be reproduced using the provided `generate_10000_network.py <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/generate_10000_network.py>`_ script.
+**B. Co-occurrence analysis of the entire CORD-19v47 dataset** consists of the previously described steps 2-5 (i.e. no prior semantic search is performed) and can be reproduced using the provided `generate_10000_network.py <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/generate_10000_network.py>`_ script.
 In this usecase, 10'000 most frequent entities are used to build the co-occurrence graphs (note that the generated networks are highly dense and contain a large number of edges, for example, ~44M edges for the paper-based network, and the process of their generation, even if parallelized, is highly costly).

 - The dataset containing extracted and linked entities for the entire CORD-19v47 dataset can be found `here <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/data/CORD_19_v47_occurrence_top_10000.json.zip>`__.
 - The script outputs generated co-occurrence graphs based on paper-/paragraph-level co-occurrence and their minimum spanning trees (based on the NPMI distance score) and stores them as JSON.
 In addition, it computes centrality measures and community partition and stores them as node attributes.